lz4/lz4/lib/dll/README.md

 #### Using LZ4 DLL with gcc/MinGW

-The header files from `include\` and the import library `dll\liblz4.lib` are required to compile a project using gcc/MinGW.
+The header files from `include\` and the dynamic library `dll\liblz4.dll` are required to compile a project using gcc/MinGW.
-The import library has to be added to linking options.
+The dynamic library has to be added to linking options.
-It means that if a project that uses LZ4 consists of a single `test-dll.c` file it should be compiled with "liblz4.lib".
+It means that if a project that uses LZ4 consists of a single `test-dll.c` file it should be compiled with "liblz4.dll".
 For example:
 ```
-    gcc $(CFLAGS) -Iinclude/ test-dll.c -o test-dll dll\liblz4.lib
+    gcc $(CFLAGS) -Iinclude/ test-dll.c -o test-dll dll\liblz4.dll
 ```
 The compiled executable will require LZ4 DLL which is available at `dll\liblz4.dll`.